top of page

 Today, as chief engineer for the Metropolitan Water District of Southern California (MWD), the largest supplier of treated water in the U.S., Bednarski is still motivated and challenged by major construction and water issues.
 He leads a group of more than 350 employees engaged in executing nearly 350 water-related projects for Southern California.

-In a full-scale version, Bednarski explains, the RRWP is projected to convert a large percentage of Los Angeles’ wastewater (currently being dumped as treated effluent into the ocean) into purified drinking water for the region.
+In a full-scale version, Bednarski explains, PWSC is projected to convert a large percentage of Los Angeles’ wastewater (currently being dumped as treated effluent into the ocean) into purified drinking water for the region.
 This “new” water would become a key local supply for MWD, adding to the water it currently imports from the Colorado River and the California State Water Project.

-MWD and LACSD are currently proving out the RRWP concept with a water purification demonstration facility in Carson, Calif.
+MWD and LACSD are currently proving out the PWSC concept with a water purification demonstration facility in Carson, Calif.
 The partners hope to obtain approval to develop and begin operating a portion of the full-scale facility as early as 2026.

 Claremont McKenna College - CMC photo